 Today I’m showing you how to bake chicken legs in the oven and I will tell you it’s one of my most favorite easy, weeknight “recipes”.
 I put recipes in quotes, because it’s actually less a recipe and more a method.
 BUT either way, it’s simple, quick, and great leftover.
 I make 4-5 pounds of these chicken legs at a time, and we eat them for a few days on the go.
-They’re even great cold, which makes an easy lunch option too!
+I’m telling you, it does not get more simple than this chicken dinner idea.

 How To Bake Chicken Legs in the Oven